Update: Feb 26, 2016

 Video quality is primarily judged by the sharpness and clarity of an image.
 Higher quality images helps identify vital details such as license plates, driver actions, road features which may prove your case.
 Additionally it is more difficult for your video evidence to be thrown out in court due to tampering.

 The biggest killer of dash cameras aside from quality control issues is heat.
 Heat can cause electronics to fail/malfunction, components to crack if not properly designed.
 If you experience temperatures greater than 30°C/86°F conditions for any extended period of time buying a camera that has heat tolerance (or great warranty service) is essential.
-No Chinese made cameras are designed for hot conditions.
+We think on a budget the Transcend 200 is a good choice.
+We’ll be reviewing more expensive cameras in the future and post the results here.

 Two Options for Cheap(er) Warranty Support